You laid down and made snow angels

 while these pass by in safety.

-Nightfall breathed over the face of the deep,
+Nightfall breathes over the face of the deep,

 yearning to make love with the moon.